Tiny Toon Adventures: Development

 On December 27, 1988, Tiny Toons was changed from a film to a television series, with Jean MacCurdy overseeing production of the first 65 episodes.
 MacCurdy said that Tiny Toons was changed to a television series to "reach a broader audience".
-For the series, MacCurdy hired Tom Ruegger, who previously wrote cartoons for Filmation and Hanna-Barbera, to be a producer.
+For the series, MacCurdy hired Tom Ruegger, who previously wrote for Filmation and Hanna-Barbera, to produce.
 In January 1989, Ruegger and writer Wayne Kaatz began developing the characters and the setting of "Acme Acres" with Spielberg.

 On January 9, 1989, Warner Bros.
 Animation chose its voice actors from over 1,200 auditions and put together its 100-person production staff.
 On April 13, 1989, full production of series episodes began with five overseas animation houses and a total budget of $25 million.
 The first 65 episodes of the series aired in syndication on 135 stations, beginning in September 1990.
 During that time, Tiny Toons was a huge success and got higher ratings than its Disney Afternoon competitors in some markets.
 After a successful run in syndication, Fox attained the rights for season 3.
 Production of the series halted in late 1992 to make way for Animaniacs to air the following year.

 Writers

-The series and the show's characters were developed by series producer, head writer and cartoonist Tom Ruegger, division leader Jean MacCurdy, associate producer and artist Alfred Gimeno and story editor/writer Wayne Kaatz.
-Among the first writers on the series were Jim Reardon, Tom Minton, and Eddie Fitzgerald.
+The series and characters were developed by series producer, head writer and cartoonist Tom Ruegger, division leader Jean MacCurdy, associate producer and artist Alfred Gimeno and story editor/writer Wayne Kaatz.
+Among the series' first writers were Jim Reardon, Tom Minton and Eddie Fitzgerald.
 Other writers included Arleen Sorkin.
-The character and scenery designers included Alfred Gimeno, Ken Boyer, Dan Haskett, Karen Haskett, and many other artists and directors.
-The series was actually planned to be a feature film.
-Once Steven Spielberg was attached, numerous things changed, including the idea of turning the movie into a television series.
+The character and scenery designers included Alfred Gimeno, Ken Boyer, Dan Haskett, Karen Haskett and many other artists and directors.

-"Buster and Babs Go Hawaiian" was co-written by three then-teenage girls who were fans of the show.
+"Buster and Babs Go Hawaiian" was co-written by three then-teenage fans.